yoasyo25/career-development-curriculum/module_one/feedback_i.md

 [Slides for this session](https://docs.google.com/presentation/d/1f0cDlu4u5ZnM0WjpCpPfBcCJ9n3qRknqYjaqh8DdJVs/edit?usp=sharing)

 ### Objectives

-*
+* Understand and recognize the three triggers of feedback
+* Define and understand the 3 different kinds of feedback
+* Write out and deliver thoughtful feedback for your project partner

 ### Deliverable

 You will submit feedback for each of your project partners this module by sending a paragraph of written feedback intended for your partner in a DM to Allison.
-She will review your feedback and send you any follow-up
+She will review your feedback and send you any follow-up notes before the feedback is passed on to your partner.
+Feedback will also be shared with your instructors.

+Back End: this review will happen *twice* in the module.
+Front End: this review will happen *three times* in the module.

 ### Session Structure